RoelKroes/TBTracker/README.md

  To run this, you need a TTGO T-Deer board or:
  *  1 x Arduino Mini - 3.3v (or compatible Arduino board)
  *  1 x SX1278 LoRa chip (or compatible LoRa chip.
 Basically it will work with all sx127x series chips)
- *  1 x ATGM336H, BN220 GPS (9600 Baud) or any UBlox or compatible GPS device like a NEO6 or NEO8.
+ *  1 x ATGM336H or any UBlox or compatible GPS device like a NEO6 or NEO8.
 I recommend the ATGM336H GPS module.

 Note that currently setting different flightmodes in uBlox GPS modules is not supported.
 This could cause GPS failures above 18km when using uBlox GPS modules.
 I recommend using the ATGM336H GPS modules.